We will discuss, What is User Acceptance Testing (UAT) – its definition, types, steps, detailed process etc. in this tutorial.

 User Acceptance Testing Template:

 Based on the criteria, we (QA team) give them the users a list of UAT test cases.
-UAT test cases are not different from out regular system test cases.
+These test cases are not different from out regular system test cases.
 They are just a subset since we test all of the application as opposed to just the key functional areas.

 In addition to these, the data, templates to record test results, administrative procedures, defect logging mechanism has to be in place before we move to the next phase.